 Weasleys have a truly exciting family tree, don’t they?
 What if your family is no less interesting?
 Let’s check that!
-Make your own family tree using our building tool and share your personal story with friends and relatives!
+Make your own family tree.
+Use our family tree builder free of charge and share your personal story with friends and relatives!

 DO I HAVE ROYAL BLOOD?

 “Do I have royal blood?”
 Nowadays more and more people are starting to ask this question.
 Many of us fantasized about being a descendant from a wealthy, noble family in childhood – the premise of numerous fairytales, books, and movies.

 Today the DNA tests are more affordable and accurate, meaning that we have more of a chance to delve deep into our ancestry.
 While a genetic test helps to determine an ethnic breakdown, which means we can figure out whether two individuals have a common forebearer, humanity hasn’t yet invented a method to establish his identity.
 This means we still don’t have any test for royal blood.

 However, if you don’t give up that easily, you can do a small research of your own to learn if you do come from a royal bloodline and make family trees for the entire dynasty.